 - (1) Following the presentation referenced in Section 12.9.3, Presentation to Profiling Working Group, the PWG shall prepare a recommendation on the action that should be taken with respect to the request.
-Possible recommended actions include: - (a) No change to existing profile segments; - (b) Conditional approval of a new profile segment for a requested group; - (c) Creation of a new profile for a requested group, with no changes to other existing profile segments; - (d) Creation of a new profile for a requested group, with adjustments made to one or more other affected profile segments; - (e) Redefinition of an existing profile to include the requested group, with no change to the existing profile segment or to any other profile segment; and - (f) Redefinition of an existing profile segment to include the requested group, with adjustments made to one or more affected profile segments. - (2) If the request is granted conditional approval and the requestor agrees, ERCOT Staff shall implement the specified Load research sampling and analysis and report to the originator and the PWG on the findings with respect to the criteria specified.
-Provided the request for conditional approval has received the
+Possible recommended actions include: - (a) No change to existing Load Profile Segments; - (b) Conditional approval of a new Load Profile Segment for a requested group;

-- appropriate ERCOT committee approval and if, in the judgment of ERCOT Staff, the criteria are met, the request shall be granted final approval; if the criteria are not met the request shall be denied. - (3) Creation of a new profile segment or redefinition of an existing profile segment to include a requested group may require modification of existing affected profile segments.
-Whether or not an adjustment to existing profile segment is recommended shall depend on the magnitude of the difference in the existing profile segment implied by removal or addition of the segment, as well as the cumulative effects of multiple such removals and additions. - (4) The PWG recommendation regarding the disposition of the request(s) shall be presented to the Commercial Operations Subcommittee (COPS) and then, if approved, be forwarded to the TAC for further disposition. - (5) If the PWG is considering a recommendation from ERCOT Staff to change the profiling methodology to be applied to a conditionally approved new profile segment, the PWG shall make a recommendation to the COPS regarding the methodology change.
-The methodology change, if approved by COPS, shall be forwarded to the TAC for further disposition.
-The ultimate disposition of any such methodology change shall have no bearing on the granting of final approval for the profile segment change request.
+- (c) Creation of a new Load Profile Segment for a requested group, with no changes to other existing Load Profile Segments; - (d) Creation of a new Load Profile Segment for a requested group, with adjustments made to one or more other affected Load Profile Segments; - (e) Redefinition of an existing Load Profile Segment to include the requested group, with no change to the existing Load Profile Segment or to any other Load Profile Segment; and - (f) Redefinition of an existing Load Profile Segment to include the requested group, with adjustments made to one or more affected Load Profile Segments. - (2) If the request is granted conditional approval and the requestor agrees, ERCOT shall implement the specified Load research sampling and analysis and report to the originator and the PWG on the findings with respect to the criteria specified.
+Provided the request for conditional approval has received the appropriate ERCOT committee approval and if, in the judgment of ERCOT, the criteria are met, the request shall be granted final approval; if the criteria are not met the request shall be denied. - (3) Creation of a new Load Profile Segment or redefinition of an existing Load Profile Segment to include a requested group may require modification of existing affected Load Profile Segments.
+Whether or not an adjustment to existing Load Profile Segment is recommended shall depend on the magnitude of the difference in the existing Load Profile Segment implied by removal or addition of the segment, as well as the cumulative effects of multiple such removals and additions. - (4) The PWG recommendation regarding the disposition of the request(s) shall be presented to the Commercial Operations Subcommittee (COPS) and then, if approved, be forwarded to the Technical Advisory Committee (TAC) for further disposition. - (5) If the PWG is considering a recommendation from ERCOT to change the Load Profiling Methodology to be applied to a conditionally approved new Load Profile Segment, the PWG shall make a recommendation to COPS regarding the methodology change.
+The methodology change, if approved by COPS, shall be forwarded to TAC for further disposition.
+The ultimate disposition of any such methodology change shall have no bearing on the granting of final approval for the Load Profile Segment change request.